EKTtranslate Professional Translations Bureau

 In particular, within the CIS, the Minsk Convention of 22 January 1993 (as amended on March 28, 1997) Her full name - "Convention on Legal Assistance and Legal Relations in Civil, Family and Criminal Cases."
 The subject of above convention is very extensive, but we are interested only in Article 13 ("The validity of the documents").
 We present the first part of it verbatim, as it speaks for itself.

-"Documents on the territory of one Contracting Party made or witnessed by an institution or a specially authorized person within its jurisdiction and in the prescribed form and affixed the official seal, made on the territory of other Contracting Parties, without any special license."
+"Documents in the country of one Contracting Party made or witnessed by an institution or a specially authorized person within its jurisdiction and in the prescribed form and affixed the official seal, made on the territory of other Contracting Parties, without any special license."

-Once foreign paper certified by either the consulate or apostille, or, in case of agreement on the internal rules of a foreign country, you can work with them in another land.
+Once foreign paper certified by either the consulate or a p o s t i l l e, or, in case of agreement on the internal rules of a foreign country, you can work with them in another land.
 But first you may need their official (notary) translation.
-Following is a complete "document, plus the assurance plus translation" can be used along with internal documents of the second country, that is, it is possible to do notarial copies, send a note to the authorities, the bank, etc.
+Following is a complete "document, plus the assurance plus translation" can be used along with internal documents of the second country, for example do notarial copies, send a note to the authorities, the bank, etc.

 In studying the list of participants of the Agreement of Hague should be remembered that some of the important jurisdiction for international business are colonies or dependent territories, such as the British Virgin Islands (BVI), Gibraltar, Netherlands Antilles.
 In most cases, this assurance will be made on the same basis as done in the BVI.
 However, this use of the document such as Spain are likely to fail: Spain made a formal plea of not distributing the Convention to Gibraltar.

-With regard to treaties on legal assistance, sometimes even in the presence of such a treaty a country may require an apostille for the political regulation of ability to make some of their interests.
+With regard to treaties on legal assistance, sometimes even in presence of such a treaty a country may require an legalization for the political regulation of ability to make some of their interests.
 Of course, it is possible to prove the priority of the international agreement on departmental statement in court.
 But it is usually easier to put an apostille.
-In addition, by doing Certified, Notarized, Apostilled translations, you will be one step ahead of the officials. )
+In addition, by doing Notarized, legalized translations, you will be one step ahead of the officials. )

-In conclusion, in order to avoid misunderstandings, an apostille should be clearly distinguished from other forms of certification.
+In conclusion, in order to avoid misunderstandings, an a p o s t i l l e should be clearly distinguished from other forms of certification.
 If the form of assurance is not in strict accordance with the provisions of the Hague Convention - is not an apostille.
-Accordingly, the certified documents are not therefore necessarily be taken in the participating countries *** of treaty above.
+Accordingly, the certified documents (its translations) are not therefore necessarily be taken in the participating countries *** of treaty above.